aforward/writing/blog/oh-the-apis-opencamps-2017.md

 You will notice that Poison follow a similar pattern of :ok and :error response tuples.

-Let’s incorporate that into our get method from above.
-But first, let’s refactor it a bit into it’s parts.
+Let's incorporate that into our get method from above.
+But first, let's refactor it a bit into it's parts.

 ```elixir
 def get(url, headers \\ []) do